What Is The Old Name Of Badminton?

 Badminton is a sport with a very long history.
 Before it was termed badminton, the sport’s history dates back over 2,000 years.
 Badminton has a long and rich history, although the formal regulations were not formed until around 130 years ago.
 There was the “old” badminton and the “modern” badminton.
-Let’s dive into each one of them.
+Let’s dive into each one of them and explore the old name of badminton.

 Looking back to the 5th century B.C., the first shuttlecock game was played, having players hit the birdie with their feet.
 The earliest shuttlecock game was played in the 5th century B.C., with players hitting the birdie with their feet.
 In the 1st century B.C., Asians began playing “battledore,” The birdie is struck back and forth without striking the ground, a game that is still popular today.